 In the ever-evolving technology landscape, certain innovations stand out for their potential to reshape industries and redefine performance standards.
-One such breakthrough is magnetoresistive random-access memory (MRAM), a type of non-volatile memory that promises faster speeds, greater endurance and lower power consumption compared to traditional memory technologies.
-MRAM and its embedded variations are gaining significant traction across various sectors, such as the automotive industry and aerospace and defense.
+One such breakthrough is magnetoresistive random-access memory (MRAM).
+This is a type of non-volatile memory that promises faster speeds, greater endurance and lower power consumption compared to traditional memory technologies.
+MRAM and its embedded variations are gaining significant traction across various sectors.
+This includes the automotive industry and aerospace and defense.
 The automotive industry, for example, benefits from an alternative memory type for embedded memory in microcontrollers, which makes it possible to follow Moore’s law and further shrink them.
 Against this backdrop, it is crucial to delve into the key players driving the MRAM market and embedded RAM technology space to gain insight into their strategic positions.

 Understanding the major players in this market is critical for several reasons.
 The global memory market is poised for substantial growth, driven by increasing demand for high-speed, reliable and energy-efficient memory solutions.
 As businesses and consumers continue to seek enhanced device performance, MRAM’s unique advantages make it a relevant and competitive option.

 Patent filings are a clear sign of increased attention to a specific technology.
 Usually, the more relevant a technology is, the higher the number of patents filed.
-As Figure 1 shows, patenting in the MRAM market remained stable between 2004 and 2013, with around 300 to 400 patents filed per year.
+As Figure 1 shows, patenting in the MRAM market remained stable between 2004 and 2013.
+Around 300 to 400 patents filed per year.
 The only outlier here is 2011, where a spike is observed.
 On further investigation, it was found that in 2011 Toshiba increased its filing in this technology space, leading to this surge.
-It is worth noting that the fall-off at the end of the chart is not representative of a decline in interest but rather a lag between patent filing and publication.
+It is worth noting that the fall-off at the end of the chart is not representative of a decline in interest.
+Rather, a lag between patent filing and publication.

 The chart also includes a count of the MRAM-related IEEE journal and conference publications to complement the filing trend.
 Literature and conference publications are published faster than patents, so they can also be used to predict trends.
 These trends, along with the filing trends, indicate that the MRAM patent-filing rates can be expected to stabilize at this new peak.